Jump to: Guest Speakers

 Most recently, Vachon produced two films with the award-winning directing team Wash Westmoreland and Richard Glatzer: "The Last of Robin Hood" starring Kevin Kline, Susan Sarandon and Dakota Fanning, which premiered at the Toronto Festival in 2013 and was seen in theaters in September 2014.
 Due out in December 2014 by Sony Pictures Classics is "Still Alice" starring Julianne Moore, Alec Baldwin and Kristen Steward, which premiered at TIFF in 2014.
 Also soon to be in release in 2015 is "Carol", Todd Haynes' next feature, starring Cate Blanchette and Rooney Mara.

-Robert Reeves, Associate Provost of the Southampton Graduate Arts Campus, is overseeing the MFA in Creative Writing expansion.
-In addition to the new MFA in Theatre, the campus will be offering a publishing venture, TSR Books, as well as a fine arts print venture, TSR Editions.
+Robert Reeves, Associate Provost of the Southampton Graduate Arts Campus, oversees the MFA in Creative Writing expansion.
+In addition to the new MFA in Film, the campus also offers an MFA in Theatre, a publishing venture, TSR Books, as well as a fine arts print venture, TSR Editions.
 Reeves is the founding publisher of TSR: The Southampton Review, an award-winning national literary and arts journal, which regularly features original works by writers and artists such as W.S.
 Merwin, Alan Alda, Eric Fischl and April Gornik, alongside the work of students and alumni.

 As Founding Director of the MFA in Creative Writing and Literature, as well as Director of the esteemed Southampton Writers Conference, Reeves has recruited a large number of distinguished faculty, including former Poet Laureate Billy Collins, Frank McCourt, Meg Wolitzer, Roger Rosenblatt, Julie Andrews, David Rakoff, Elizabeth Strout, Richard Ford, Joyce Carol Oates, and Tom Wolfe.